LeaVerou/lea.verou.me/2023/numbers-vs-brackets/index.md

 That said, if you know of any relevant prior art, please share it in the comments!
 Same if you can spot any flaws in my analysis or recommendations.

+You could also [check out the relevant discussion](https://github.com/Devographics/surveys/discussions/177) as there may be good points there.